Ski Multi-Tools – The Best Multi-Tools for Skiers

 Three Leatherman Multi-Tools with Bit Drivers

-My backcountry repair kit is on the thin side when compared to many skiers, but I always carry a multi-tool in my pack – read more about backcountry repair kits.
-In my experience, the highest-use tools for addressing boot, binding and unforeseen backcountry issues are a screwdriver of one sort or another, pliers and a good blade.
+My backcountry repair kit is on the thin side when compared to many skiers, but I always carry a ski multi-tool in my pack - read more about backcountry repair kits.
+In my experience, the highest-use tools for addressing boot, binding and unforeseen backcountry ski gear issues are a screwdriver of one sort or another, pliers and a good blade.
 Scissors are a nice plus but not a requirement, and a bottle opener is always a handy companion.

-Although there’s no true dedicated multi-tool for skiers on the market at the moment, there are numerous generic multi-tools that meet skier needs.
+Although there's no true dedicated ski multi-tool on the market at the moment, there are numerous generic multi-tools that meet skier needs.
 After trying various models, I have narrowed down a selection of the best multi-tools that offer what I like to have handy in my pack.
 Here are three different Leatherman multi-tools with bit drivers that make great multi-tools for skiers.

 The critical detail on all three of these tools is the built-in bit driver.
-While the built-in driver is short and designed for Leatherman’s proprietary non-standard bits, you can boost the functionality by adding Leatherman’s “bit extender.”
-The extender accepts standard 1/4″ bits and turns these multi-tools into very functional bit drivers for reaching binding screws in tight locations.
+While the built-in driver is short and designed for Leatherman's proprietary non-standard bits, you can boost the functionality by adding Leatherman's "bit extender."
+The extender accepts standard 1/4" bits and turns these multi-tools into very functional bit drivers for reaching binding screws in tight locations.

 Leatherman Skeletool Multi-Tool